MarkKozel/CompOrgEText/docs/Foundations/NumberSystems/HexadecimalValues.md

 {
-  Concept:'Base 16 is a compact means to representing binary values', Details:'With a little understanding, hardware and software practitioners can translate between Hex and Binary ' }
+  Concept:'Base 16 is a compact means to representing binary values', Details:'With a little understanding, hardware and software practitioners can translate between Hex and Binary ' },
+{
+  Concept:'Hexadecimal and Binary have a helpful association', Details:'16 is a power of 2...2^4.
+This property means each 4 binary digits concert to 1 Hex symbol, making conversions a bit simpler '
+}
 ]" />